colemanbroad/progen/dagc.typ

 This can be useful if we want to repeat the same calculation at different times, or if the system has hidden state#footnote[it reads or writes some global mutable unreferenced by the program] that affects the results.

-Let's begin by enumerating *minimal dataflows*, i.e. flows where no two nodes are equivalent.
+Let's begin by enumerating *minimal dataflows*, i.e. flows where no two terms are equivalent.
 If we restrict the set of dataflows in this way then the space naturally factorizes in to layers, where dependencies only flow in one direction.